EricVincon/EricVincon/README.md

 ### 👨‍💻 About Me :
 -📝 I am a university-level analyst programmer student, currently finishing a programming bootcamp.

--💬 Ask me about Javascript, Python, C, SQL
+-💬 Ask me about Javascript, Python, C, SQL , DBMS (MySQL)

 -📫 How to reach me vinconeric20@gmail.com